Projects

 (with Viktoria Schneider, Janina Esser)

-Cuteness effects in sound symbolism
+Interaction effects in sound symbolism

 (with Defne Cicek, Anh Kim Nguyen, Daniel Rottleb)